 • Not foldable

-"I like that you can attach other Montessori-inspired functional learning objects like the Learn N’ Share Easel or Climbing Ladder and that it has an adjustable height," said Rachel Rothman, former Chief Technologist and Executive Technical Director at the Good Housekeeping Institute and a mom who used one of these with her three kids.
+"I like that you can attach other Montessori-inspired functional learning objects like the Climbing Ladder and that it has an adjustable height," said Rachel Rothman, former chief technologist at the Good Housekeeping Institute and a mom of three.

 2